A Budget-Adaptive Allocation Rule for Optimal Computing Budget Allocation: Introduction

 Although the simulation budget is limited and of vital importance, many R\&S algorithms allocate a simulation budget either by asymptotically optimal or by one-step-ahead optimal allocation rules, both of which can not adapt to the simulation budget.
 Intuitively, we argue that a desirable budget allocation rule should be adaptive to the simulation budget.
-We use an example to illustrate the significant impact of simulation budget on the optimal budget allocation rule.
-Suppose that there are three designs (design 1, 2, and 3) with normal sampling distributions $N(1,6^2)$, $N(2,6^2)$, and $N(3,6^2)$, respectively.
-The optimal budget allocation ratios, which can maximize the PCS, are derived by using an exhaustive search, and the PCS is estimated through Monte Carlo simulation.
-As shown in table \ref{table: optimal small budget allocation}, the optimal budget allocation ratios can be drastically different when the simulation budget changes.
-This observation is also consistent with theoretical analyses on the optimal budget allocation rules under different simulation budgets.
-The optimal computing budget allocation (OCBA) asymptotically maximizes the PCS, and it tends to allocate large budget allocation ratios to competitive designs, where competitive designs include the best design and non-best designs that are hard to distinguish from the best (see \cite{chen2000simulation}).
-However, when the simulation budget is relatively small, assigning large budget allocation ratios to competitive designs, according to the OCBA allocation rule, may decease the PCS (see \cite{peng2015non}).
-Such scenario is referred to as the low-confidence scenario (see \cite{peng2017gradient}) and also takes place in the expected value of information (EVI) in \cite{chick2010sequential} and knowledge gradient (KG) polices in \cite{frazier2008knowledge}.
-To avoid the decrease of PCS, the budget allocation ratios of competitive designs should be discounted and the budget allocation ratios of non-competitive designs should be increased (see \cite{peng2017gradient} and \cite{shi2022dynamic}).
+This intuition is consistent with theoretical analyses on the optimal budget allocation rules under different simulation budgets.
+The optimal computing budget allocation (OCBA) asymptotically maximizes the PCS, and it tends to allocate large budget allocation ratios to competitive designs, where competitive designs include the best design and non-best designs that are hard to distinguish from the best \citep{chen2000simulation}.
+However, when the simulation budget is small, assigning large budget allocation ratios to competitive designs, according to the OCBA allocation rule, may decrease the PCS \citep{peng2015non}.
+Such scenario is referred to as the low-confidence scenario \citep{peng2017gradient} and also takes place in the expected value of information (EVI) in \cite{chick2010sequential} and knowledge gradient (KG) polices in \cite{frazier2008knowledge} and \cite{ryzhov2012knowledge}.
+To avoid the decrease of PCS, the budget allocation ratios of competitive designs should be discounted and the budget allocation ratios of non-competitive designs should be increased \citep{peng2017gradient,shi2022dynamic}.
 This counter-intuitive result emphasizes the significant impact of simulation budget on the budget allocation rule.
 It motivates the need of deriving a desirable budget allocation rule that considers and adapts to the simulation budget.
-In this work, we consider a simulation-based R\&S problem under a fixed budget setting.
-We formulate the budget allocation problem as an OCBA problem.
-Instead of assuming a sufficiently large simulation budget like OCBA does, we consider a finite simulation budget and derive an allocation rule that is adaptive to the simulation budget.
-Theoretical results show that, compared with the OCBA allocation rule in \cite{chen2000simulation}, our proposed allocation rule can discount the budget allocation ratios of non-best designs that are hard to distinguish from the best design while increase the budget allocation ratios of those that are easy to distinguish.
-These adjustments are based on the simulation budget.
-When the simulation budget goes to infinity, the proposed allocation rule reduces to the OCBA allocation rule, which is asymptotically optimal.
-The finite-budget properties possessed by our proposed allocation rule highlight the significant differences between finite budget and sufficiently large budget allocation strategies (see \cite{peng2015non} and \cite{shi2022dynamic}).